Amazon warehouse closures put 1,200 jobs at risk

 Last week, Amazon said it planned to cut more than 18,000 jobs globally, the largest number in the firm's history, in an attempt to reduce costs.

+An Amazon spokesperson told the BBC that the decision to close the UK warehouses was made after a review of operations in the country and was "completely unrelated" to the wider cuts.

+The firm said the new warehouses would be "state of the art" robotic facilities located in Peddimore, West Midlands, and Stockton-on-Tees, County Durham.

-Announcing the latest changes, an Amazon spokesperson said: "We're always evaluating our network to make sure it fits our business needs and to improve the experience for our employees and customers."
+"We're always evaluating our network to make sure it fits our business needs and to improve the experience for our employees and customers," the company said.

+Amazon, which launched in the UK in 1998, expanded rapidly during the pandemic.

+It currently employs about 70,000 people in the UK, including 400 workers at the Doncaster centre, 500 at Hemel Hempstead and 300 at Gourock.